ashergreen82/Twitter-Showcase-App/README.md

 This modular approach helped because having two separate pages with the search bar inside the navigation bar was a challenge, as many of the Main page components had to be copied for use on the Random Search page.
 The modular approach allowed me to minimize the need for copying code.
+Furthermore, using two separate pages with the search bar in the middle created a level of complexity I had not anticipated.
+This required me to use react-router to make it work.

 Unfortunately this prolonged the development of my project by quite a bit as a result, but I think you’ll agree that the final result was worth it!